 Enola Holmes Ending, Explained

-Eudoria Holmes has been mother, friend, governess, and mentor all rolled into one to daughter Enola.
-Eudoria’s fine-tuned syllabus for Enola consists of literature, puzzles, sports, and martial arts galore.
+Eudoria Holmes has been mother, friend, governess, and mentor to daughter Enola.
+Her fine-tuned syllabus for Enola includes literature, puzzles, sports, and martial arts galore.
 Under her mother’s tutelage, Enola is molded into a young woman of spunk, grit, and wit, but there’s a catch: she lacks 19th-century charm-school etiquette.
 Her mother has instilled in her skills of utility, not of appearance.

 Upon knowing this, our detective par excellence suspects this to be a familial matter – someone from Tewksbury’s family wants him dead and his vote stripped away.
-Enola is met with a fork in the road – to pursue the case of the Viscount or to track down mother dearest.
-Enola, ever the voice of the downtrodden, chooses the former.
+Enola is met with a fork in the road – to pursue the case of the Viscount or to track down Mother Dearest.
+Enola, ever the voice of the oppressed, chooses the former.

 Enola Holmes Ending, Explained

 The ending is befitting a classic whodunit, albeit without the traditional ‘reveal’ wherein the detective unpacks the details of the gory murder.
 Enola and Tewksbury race to his manor to confront the perpetrator (who they assume to be Tewksbury’s uncle).
-But they’re in for a rude shock; lying in wait for them is the assassin extraordinaire.
+But they’re in for a rude shock; the assassin extraordinaire is lying in wait for them.

 Meanwhile, Sherlock, with all his bravado, arrives at Scotland Yard, only to learn that his sister got there first – and has since vanished.
 The renowned detective and Mycroft attempt to trick Enola into meeting with them, but the budding sleuth pulls out tricks of her own and leaves them stumped by her whereabouts.
 Enola returns home to find a surprise waiting for her: not Sherlock or Mycroft, but her mother, in the very flesh.